Carvers

 Description

-The set of eight armchairs designed by Voysey in 1902, and probably made by carpenter FC.
+The set of eight carvers designed by Voysey in 1902, and probably made by the carpenter FC.
 Nielsen, was rediscovered by Blairman in 1993.
-At that time, one of these was purchased by the Detroit Institute of Arts, while two entered the collections of Francesca and Massimo Valsecchi.
+At that time, one was purchased by the Detroit Institute of Arts, while two entered the collections of Francesca and Massimo Valsecchi.

-Voysey’s maturation as a designer and thinker took place in the immediately following years.
-In his first publication, Reason as a basis of art (1906), we encounter declarations of principle that are fully embodied in the armchair in question.
-The aim of interior design, for Voysey, consists in achieving absolute honesty and simplicity, accessible to all, without distorting the essentiality of the structure with superfluous ornaments and decorations.
+Voysey’s maturity as a designer and thinker was established soon after.
+In his first publication, Reason as a basis of art (1906), we see principles that are fully embodied in this carver.
+For Voysey, the aim of interior design, consists in achieving absolute honesty and simplicity, allowing accessibility for all by not distorting the essential structure with superfluous ornaments and decorations.

 Further information can be found on Blairman’s site: